Amaraaahh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-howw to print user name
+ print groups in current user